podcast

 Oh, Snapper!
 Mislabeled Mississippi Seafood

 In “Oh, Snapper!
-Mislabeled Mississippi Seafood,” Gravy producer Boyce Upholt takes listeners to Biloxi, Mississippi—a town that has long called itself the Seafood Capital of the World.
+Mislabeled Mississippi Seafood,” Gravy reporter Boyce Upholt takes listeners to Biloxi, Mississippi—a town that has long called itself the Seafood Capital of the World.
 But in May 2024, shocking news hit the community: Mary Mahoney's Old French House, an iconic restaurant, pleaded guilty to conspiracy to misbrand fish and wire fraud.
 For years, the iconic 60-year-old establishment had been selling cheap imported fish as premium local Gulf seafood, defrauding more than 55,000 customers.
 What makes this story particularly fascinating is the public's reaction, or lack thereof.
 Despite learning they'd been deceived, loyal diners packed Mary Mahone...

 2025-06-04